rows/hiring/job descriptions/Marketing and Community (Head)_Berlin.md

 - Define and track key performance indicators for channels and campaigns.

 ## About you
-- You have 3 or more years of experience in a similar role.
+- You have 5 or more years of experience in a similar role.
 - Agency experience is a plus.
 - You love productivity software & spreadsheets.
 - You have an excellent command of the English language.

 ## Compensation and Perks
-- Expected Annual Gross Salary: To be discussed during the interview process.
+- Expected Annual Gross Salary: 80.000-120.000€
 - Employee equity plan.
 - Liberal work-from-home policy.
 - Unlimited unpaid vacation policy.